francescogerardomarra/its/modulo26/4_security.md

 5. **Token Validation**:
     - When the server receives the request, it checks that the Anti-CSRF token in the `X-CSRF-Token` header matches the token associated with the current session.
-    - If the token in the request doesn't match the server-side token, the server rejects the request as potentially originating from a malicious source (e.g., a CSRF attack).
+    - If the token in the request doesn't match the server-side token, the server rejects the request as potentially originating from a malicious source (e.g. a CSRF attack).
-    - If the tokens match, the server considers the request legitimate and processes it accordingly, allowing the requested action to proceed (e.g., updating a resource, submitting a form).
+    - If the tokens match, the server considers the request legitimate and processes it accordingly, allowing the requested action to proceed (e.g. updating a resource, submitting a form).

 ### Anti-CSRF in Spring Security
 In a stateful application, such as one using Spring Security with session management, authentication-related data is tied to an active session.
 This session is crucial for tracking user state across multiple requests.
 However, this introduces the risk of Cross-Site Request Forgery (CSRF) attacks, where a malicious actor can trick an authenticated user into performing unintended actions.